-Any legislation or rule that restricts the state initiative or referendum process must be approved by a two-thirds vote of each house of the legislature.
-The Washington state Constitution guarantees the people the right to initiative and referendum and any law or rule that frustrates the process or limits access to the process requires a constitutional amendment which requires a two-thirds legislative majority anyway (and even with a state constitutional amendment, such policies likely violate the First Amendment and/or Fourteenth Amendment of the United States Constitution - see section 4 of this act).
+Any legislation that restricts the state initiative or referendum process must be approved by a two-thirds vote of each house of the legislature.
+Any rule by any state agency that restricts the state initiative or referendum process may not take effect unless and until approved by a two-thirds vote of each house of the legislature.
+The Washington state Constitution guarantees the people the right to initiative and referendum and any law by the Legislature or rule by a state agency that frustrates the process or limits access to the process requires a constitutional amendment which requires a twothirds legislative majority anyway (and even with a state constitutional amendment, such policies likely violate the First Amendment and/or Fourteenth Amendment of the United States Constitution - see section 4 of this act).
 This requirement does not apply to emergency clauses on bills.

-(1) This section does not affect any governmental law, rule, or regulation required by the Washington state Constitution.

-- (2) This section applies to the initiative process and the referendum process at the state level. - (3) This section shall be self-executing.
+- (1) This section does not affect any governmental law, rule, or regulation required by the Washington state Constitution. - (2) This section applies to the initiative process and the referendum process at the state level. - (3) This section shall be self-executing.
 If any part or parts of this section are found to be in conflict with federal law, the United States Constitution, or the Washington state Constitution, the section shall be implemented to the maximum extent that federal law, the United States Constitution, and the Washington state Constitution permit.
 Any provision held invalid shall be severable from the remaining portions of this act.